British Columbia Collector License Plates

 Dave Hollins Collection

 Left: Russ Fraser proudly displays collector plate: B00 000 which, while hard to see, is still in its original plastic sleeve.
-Shown with Russ is his wife Jone and her 1980 Mercedes Benz 450SL which - shock(!) - does not display Collector plates.
+Shown with Russ is his wife Joan and her 1980 Mercedes Benz 450SL which - shock(!) - does not display Collector plates.

 Above: A sample Collector plate (Astrographic dies) similar to the one being held by Fraser in the photo at left.
 While not common, there are a few of these sample plates in the hands of collectors (including Fraser).